 I actually recommend you to rather do a juice and smoothie cleanse, than just juicing.
 Juicing draws out toxins, and smoothies with their fibers, helps push the toxins out.
 So they work great together!

 Why I don’t drink Green Smoothies everyday

 As you may know, too much of a good thing can actually be bad for you.

 When I first started drinking Green Smoothies daily I ended up constipated for almost two months, and it took two weeks after I quit drinking it for my body to start flushing out the junk and left me a hell of a flat stomach!
-Which is ironic, because Green Smoothies, and ingredients like pears, bananas and celery, are recommended to eat to treat constipation!
+Which is ironic, because Green Smoothies, and ingredients like pears, bananas, and celery, are recommended to eat to treat constipation!

 While most people will probably feel more bowel movement from drinking green smoothies I still feel I need to point out that it could end up in the other spectrum.
-And you could say that I got a bit freaked out from my experience…
+And you could say that I got a bit freaked out by my experience…

 I also want to emphasis on rotating your greens!
 Too much Kale can mess with your thyroid, and spinach contains Oxalate, which interferes with your body’s ability to absorb calcium, and in some cases even iron and zinc.

-This shouldn’t be a worry when eating, because it’s quite impossible to chew through the amount of greens that’s needed to form a disturbance, but when it comes to smoothies, it’s easier to consume more than what you usually can chew.
+This shouldn’t be a worry when eating because it’s quite impossible to chew through the number of greens that’s needed to form a disturbance, but when it comes to smoothies, it’s easier to consume more than what you usually can chew.
 And speaking about chewing, it’s also good to chew your smoothies!
 Remember, that most of our digestion happens in the mouth!
 Chewing your food may relieve you from gases and bloating and bring about a more mindful eating.